andrewtarzia/andrewtarzia.github.io/_posts/2022-01-31-molellipsize-post.md

 What next?
 ------

-It is available on [GitHub](https://github.com/andrewtarzia/mol-ellipsize) and can be installed through pip!

-A series of examples are provided [here](https://github.com/andrewtarzia/mol-ellipsize/tree/main/examples).
+It is available on [GitHub](https://github.com/andrewtarzia/mol-ellipsize) with a series of examples are provided [here](https://github.com/andrewtarzia/mol-ellipsize/tree/main/examples).

 **Please, test it, use it, break it and send me feedback!**